Master's program in International Media Innovation Management -- IMIM

 Module 1 – Media Economics Digitalisation & Convergence, Supply Chain Management, Convergent Products, Business Models

 Module 2 – Society Impact of Digitalisation, Ethical Values Challenged by Economy, Politics & Society, Media Law

 Module 3 – Communication/Journalism Crossmedia, Quality in Journalism, Media Workflows

 Module 4 – Innovation Management Cultural Differences, Team Building, Innovation Processes, Benchmarking, Rating and Implementing Innovation

 Module 5 – Management Skills Self Management, Change Management, Leadership, Project Management

-Module 6 – Master's Thesis In indiviual work or small international teams of two to four, students will analyse a specific problem (e.g. of one of IMIM's partner companies) for their Master's thesis.
+Module 6 – Master's Thesis In individual work or small international teams of two to four, students will analyze a specific problem (e.g. of one of IMIM's partner companies) for their Master's thesis.
 They will be coached by their mentors, professional strategists.
-The project will take several months and ends in a presentation.
+The project will take several months and ends with a presentation.